 3. Adjusting Thing’s movement to match the camera’s POV.

+After completing the tasks within Unity, I progressed to a pivotal aspect of the application: enabling Thing to navigate the real world autonomously, eliminating the need for pre-scanning each location.
+My aim was to ensure Thing's interaction with its surroundings was immediate and seamless, which led me to leverage the Resight Engine for this purpose.
 Utilizing its drag-and-drop feature, I facilitated swift mesh scanning to generate a dynamic, real-time model of the environment.
 This scan could either be visually represented through shaders or utilized invisibly for physics and collision detection.
 The noteworthy feature of this aspect lies in its effortless operation; there's no requirement for meticulous room scanning—simply moving around with a mobile phone automatically generates the scan in a rapid manner.

 Upon integrating Resight's components (LibResight and MeshManager), I proceeded to test Thing's mobility in the real world, and I was pleased to witness its seamless functionality.
 Subsequently, I sought to enhance Thing's capabilities by enabling it to jump.
 Implementing this feature, I conducted tests on various surfaces including floors, couches, chairs, and even on objects like my dogs, all of which worked smoothly.
 Moreover, I evaluated Thing's jumping proficiency across different floors inside and outside my house, and it exhibited consistent performance.